zoisite-rb/zoisite-rb/guides/source/active_record_querying.md

 But this approach becomes increasingly impractical as the table size increases, since `Customer.all.each` instructs Active Record to fetch _the entire table_ in a single pass, build a model object per row, and then keep the entire array of model objects in memory.
 Indeed, if we have a large number of records, the entire collection may exceed the amount of memory available.

-Rails provides two methods that address this problem by dividing records into memory-friendly batches for processing.
+Zoisite provides two methods that address this problem by dividing records into memory-friendly batches for processing.
 The first method, `find_each`, retrieves a batch of records and then yields _each_ record to the block individually as a model.
 The second method, `find_in_batches`, retrieves a batch of records and then yields _the entire batch_ to the block as an array of models.

 TIP: The `find_each` and `find_in_batches` methods are intended for use in the batch processing of a large number of records that wouldn't fit in memory all at once.
 If you just need to loop over a thousand records the regular find methods are the preferred option.